 - Household employment taxes.
-(If you are filing a return only because you owe these taxes, you can file Schedule H (Form 1040 or 1040-SR) by itself.)
+(If you are filing a return only because you owe these taxes, you can file Schedule H (Form 1040) by itself.)

 - Recapture of first-time homebuyer credit.
-See the instructions for line 59b.
+See the instructions for Schedule 2, line 7b.

 - Write-in taxes or recapture taxes, including uncollected social security and Medicare or RRTA tax on tips you reported to your employer or on group-term life insurance and additional taxes on health savings accounts.
-See the instructions for line 60.
+See the instructions for Schedule 2, line 8.

 - You received HSA, Archer MSA, or Medicare Advantage MSA distributions.

 - You had net earnings from self-employment of at least $400 and you are a resident of a country with whom the United States has an international social security agreement.
-See the instructions for line 55.
+See the instructions for Schedule 2, line 4.